 If you need larger-than-normal ribbons, wider widths are available such as 2.5".
 Note that there will be a surcharge, of 6 cents or more per ribbon.
 (I'll bill you for the overage.)

-Other special ribbon colors are available, please add a penny surcharge for these: "Half and half" stripes, be sure to specify which end you want down: Red & White Stripe, Purple & white stripe, Blue & White Stripe, Navy & White stripe, Light blue & white stripe, Purple and gold (dark yellow) stripe.
+Other special ribbon colors are available, please add a two-penny surcharge for these: "Half and half" stripes, be sure to specify which end you want down: Red & White Stripe, Purple & white stripe, Blue & White Stripe, Navy & White stripe, Light blue & white stripe, Purple and gold (dark yellow) stripe.
 Also there's a light green with a pink edge; edge strip is about 5/16" high.